January 5, 2015

 Antifreeze Is a Sweet but Deadly Poison for Pets

-Ethylene glycol, the main ingredient in almost all major antifreeze brands, has an inviting aroma, a sweet flavor.
+Ethylene glycol, the main ingredient in most antifreeze brands, has an inviting aroma and a sweet flavor.
 Its appealing smell and taste often tempt animals and children to drink the highly poisonous substance.

 Take precautions against poisoning your pets